tylertitsworth/5th-age-srd/Classes/Monk.md

 ### Procession of the Sun and Moon

-Once per level, while meditating during a quick rest, you can decide that it's time for the start of a new day.
+Once per level, while meditating during a quick rest, you can decide that it's time for the start of a new full recovery.
 You and each of your willing allies can make a hard save (16+).
-Each character who succeeds regains all spells, powers, hit points, ki, and recoveries as if they had taken a full heal-up and started a new day.
+Each character who succeeds regains all spells, powers, hit points, ki, and recoveries as if they had taken a full heal-up and started a new full recovery.

 #### Epic Feat